sr3dna/androme/README.md

 ## user written html

-The DIV and FORM tag are not required for mobile devices which sometimes causes additional Linear layouts to be auto-generated.
+The DIV and FORM tag are not required for mobile devices which sometimes causes additional LinearLayouts to be auto-generated.
 You can use the sample.html file provided to generate the same layout XML and resources.

 https://www.w3.org/TR/html401/struct/global.html#h-7.5.3

 If you plan on using this library it adheres to strict HTML validation rules regarding "block-level" and "inline" elements.
-Any HTML elements with free-form text will be collapsed into a TextView rather than a LinearLayout.
+Any HTML elements with free-form text might be collapsed into a TextView rather than a LinearLayout.
 Try to enclose everything inside an HTML container otherwise the text might be discarded.

 RECOMMENDED
 ```xml